James Kofi Annan - Chair of the Board

 Director, Uyisenga Ni Imanzi (Rwanda)

-Chaste has 12 years’ experience working with children, direct and indirect victims of the Rwandan genocide and HIV/AIDS epidemic.
+Chaste has 12 years’ experience working with children directly and indirectly affected by the Rwandan genocide and HIV/AIDS epidemic.
 A highly respected youth psychologist with a Masters in Clinical Psychology, Chaste has worked extensively with traumatised communities in Rwanda, creating a programme for the psychosocial support and livelihood development of orphans and widows.
 He has spearheaded projects for female victims of violence during conflict, victims of torture and serial rape, children-soldiers and young orphaned heads of households.
 He is also a talented youth mobiliser.
 In 2011, he established the Mwulire Peace Centre in Rwamagana, a community centre providing social, emotional and economic support for communities and promoting community solidarity.
 He has conducted several pieces of research which focus mainly on trauma in children and adolescents and he is passionate about empowering young people to effect change, particularly through training and education.

 Executive Director, ChildLinK Inc (Guyana)